Galdormin/FoundryVTT-Fate-Aspect-Tracker/README.md

 The module can be opened with the **book button** in the **scene menu**, **token tab**.

+Aspects can be dragged and dropped onto the scene to create a text box with the aspect description and the number of free invoke in it.
+Updating the aspect through the tracker will result in the text box to be changed as well.

 **Warning.** The data is recorded on a journal entrey named *"_aspect_tracker"* which is created by the module if it does not exist.
 If you delete this journal entry, you have to **reload** the game so that the module creates a new empty journal.

 **Download.** https://raw.githubusercontent.com/Galdormin/FoundryVTT-Fate-Aspect-Tracker/master/module.json